intmus/inttheory19-20/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 Just as we can tonicize non-tonic chords by borrowing their dominant chords, we can also tonicize non-tonic chords by borrowing the leading-tone chord (vii<sup>o</sup>) from that same key.
 A secondary leading-tone chord follows all of the same voice-leading rules as if it were written in the borrowed key.

-There are two different ways to explore the relationship between a secondary dominant chord (V/x) and a secondary leading-tone chord (vii<sup>o</sup>/x).
+There are two different ways to explore secondary leading-tone chords(vii<sup>o</sup>/x)--through functional substitution as a dominant chord or through functional substitution as a pre-dominant chord.

 ## Secondary leading-tone chords through functional substitution